compTAG/student-resources/how-tos/book-club.md

 2. Embrace the questions!
 Some you are prepared for, but some you might not have thought about yet.
 Feel free to take a second to think or to ask for a clarification.
-If you still don't know the answer, either open it up for discussion or ask to table that question until the end or slack.
+If you still don't know the answer, either open it up for discussion or ask to table that question until the end or start a thread about it on slack.

 3. Enjoy the benefit of your hard work and preparation!

+### After the book discussion:

 Continuous improvement is the best way to improve your communication skills.
 One way to improve is to solicit feedback.
 After you present: